Philips Tele-Game series: ES 2201

 The Philips Tele-Game ES 2201 was the first console of the Philips Tele-Game series and was sold from late 1975 to 1976 for 150 Deutsche Mark (DM) (converted 61 Euro) or 400 Franc.
 The score is not displayed on screen, hence there are two sliders for the score on the case ranging from 0 to 15.
-It can only output black and white.
+It can only output black and white like most systems at the time.It used slider controllers with a button.